Collins, Manchin say 'aye,' appearing to cement Kavanaugh confirmation

 Senate Minority Leader Chuck Schumer, D-NY, accused Kavanaugh of being evasive in his answers during his confirmation hearings on key topics.
 He said his views are “deeply at odds with the progress America has made in the last century of jurisprudence and at odds with what most Americans believe.”

-Fox News' Alex Pappas, Chad Pergram, John Roberts and Mike Emanuel contributed to this report.
+Fox News' Alex Pappas, Chad Pergram, Jason Donner, John Roberts and Mike Emanuel contributed to this report.